DV

 What is the difference between FEPI and JEPI?

-FEPI (REX FANG & Innovation Equity Premium Income ETF) tracks Basket (FANG & innovation equities) with a covered call approach, while JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call approach.
+FEPI (REX FANG & Innovation Equity Premium Income ETF) is actively managed around Basket (FANG & innovation equities) exposure with a covered call approach, while JEPI (JPMorgan Equity Premium Income ETF) is an actively managed ETF built around a derivative overlay strategy.
 They are issued by REX Shares and JPMorgan respectively.

 Can I hold both FEPI and JEPI?